- Soil Association

 Organic animals must be fed a natural and organic diet.
 For cows, this means a grass-rich diet.

-This means that organic dairy has lower (on average 20%) yield, but it is more sustainable and helps to protect the animals’ health and welfare.
+This means that organic dairy has a 20% lower yield on average but it is more sustainable and helps to protect the animals’ health and welfare.

-The use of additives and processing aids is heavily restricted in organic products, and certified organic processed foods containing dairy must be made using methods that guarantee the organic integrity of the product.
+The use of additives and processing aids is heavily restricted in organic products.
+Certified organic processed foods containing dairy must be made in a way that guarantees the organic integrity of the product.

 - Organic standards prohibit the use of toxic ingredients.